tun2proxy/wintun-bindings/README.md

 debugging packet issues because unsent packets that are dropped without being sent hold up wintun's internal ring buffer.

+- `verify_binary_signature`: Verifies the signature of the wintun dll file before loading it.

 ## TODO:
 - Add async support
 Requires hooking into a windows specific reactor and registering read interest on wintun's read